LukmanulHakim18/gorooster/README.md

 Gorooster is an event scheduler that can schedule the events you want.
 For now, Gorooster only provides events in the form of API requests.

-For ease of use it would be nice to use [gorooster-client](https://"github.com/LukmanulHakim18/gorooster/v2.git) as a remote to the server.
+For ease of use it would be nice to use [gorooster-client](https://"git.bluebird.id/mybb/gorooster/v2.git) as a remote to the server.
 But if you want to use rest-api go ahead we provide that.

 # Features

 - Set event release In
 - Set event release At
-- Update release event in
+- Update release event In
-- Update release event an
+- Update release event At
 - Get event
 - Update data event
 - Delete event